Children as young as six are depressed and turning to suicide as a way out.

 Chambers said parents should look out for warning signs in children and if a child refuses to talk to them, they must look to professionals for help.

 “Some don't feel they can open up to their parent and often they can't express how they feel.
 It's important to encourage them to speak to someone.
-Sometimes they feel more comfortable to speak to people other than they parents.”
+Sometimes they feel more comfortable to speak to people other than their parents.”

 Chambers said depression affected children from all walks of life.